 - 1. Connect an HDMI cable from the HDMI-Out port to your external display. - 2.
-Configure your external display as per the instructions on the previous pages. - 3.
-Set up your external display (TV or LCD) for HDMI input (see your display device manual). - 4.
+Configure your external display as per the instructions in "Attaching Other Displays" on page B 10. - Set up your external display (TV or LCD) for HDMI input (see your display device manual). - 4.
 You can now play video/audio sources through your external display.